The Shiba Inu Trainers -

 Urajiro, a creamy white color, is required in the following areas on all coat colors: on the sides of the muzzle, on the cheeks, inside the ears, on the underjaw and upper throat inside of legs, on the abdomen, around the vent and the underside of the tail.
 On reds, it is commonly found on the throat, forechest, and chest.
 On blacks and sesames, it is commonly found as a triangular mark on both sides of the forechest.
 White spots above the eyes are permitted on all colors but not required.

-Intense, clear red - White markings restricted to eye spots, cheeks, under jaw, forechest, underparts and underside of tail and legs.
-No white above elbows or hock.
+Shiba Inus have intense, clear red - White markings restricted to eye spots, cheeks, under jaw, forechest, underparts and underside of tail and legs.
+No white marks should be present above elbows or hock.

-Black and Tan - Dull black with a bronze cast.
+Another variety has Black and Tan coat with dull black with a bronze cast.
 Tan markings restricted to eye spots, cheeks, inside of ears, legs and tail.
 White markings as in Red and Red Sesame.
 Tan markings only occur between black and white areas.

-White: White coat with red or grey tinges.
-White undercoat.
+One more variety is seen - which is mostly white - White coat with red or grey tinges.
+They have a White undercoat.

 Coat Type